Book name: The Secret of Annexe Three

 A brilliant story that juxtaposed the personal with the anonymity of the hotel setting.

-If you’ve enjoyed this review, you might be interested in reading my review of Curse of the Pogo Stick by Colin Cotterill here.
-Or you might like to take a look at my review of Death in Paradise here.
+If you’ve enjoyed this review, you might be interested reading in my review of Curse of the Pogo Stick by Colin Cotterill.

-If you fancy something different, you might like to take a chance on my review of Emma here.
+If you fancy something different, you might like to take a chance on my review of Emma.